 Depending on the on-site solutions offered by your event technology provider, you may be able to send out mobile or virtual tickets ahead of time that can simply be scanned off of an attendee’s mobile device.
 Another option is to use on-site badge printing which can be done in seconds and reduce the wait time in line.

 Don’t forget to use your own resources to help create a safe and comfortable environment, your on-site team is there to help.
 Designate specific team members to handle certain responsibilities the day of your event.
 For example, one person should be in charge of emergency and important communications with your attendees and the rest of your team.
 Other team members can actively monitor the attendees to make sure everyone is following the event safety guidelines.

-If you have a longer event and want to offer breakfast or lunch on-site, there are a few precautions you can take to reduce risk.
-If you have a buffet or served lunch, make sure your venue has sneeze guards in place and that servers have masks, gloves so attendees aren’t sharing the same serving utensils.
+If you have a longer event and want to offer on-site breakfast or lunch, there are a few precautions you can take to reduce risk.
+If you have a buffet or served lunch, make sure your venue has sneeze guards in place and try to use servers to dish out food instead of letting attendees use shared serving utensils.

-You can also program an hour for lunch for attendees to go grab food wherever they are comfortable.
-Some attendees might bring their own food and want to find a spot outside to eat, and others will want to find an outdoor dining option.
+You can also dedicate an hour for lunch for attendees to go grab food wherever they’re comfortable.
+Some attendees might bring their own food and want to find a spot outside to eat, while others will want to find an outdoor dining option.

 The best way to communicate with your attendees is through on-site signage.
 Ample signage is key to making sure your guests know what’s expected of them and what steps you’re taking to ensure their safety.

 If you have standing hand sanitizer stations, consider placing signs next to them so attendees can easily find them.
 And for social distancing guidelines and reminders, you can create beautifully designed posters and decals to place on windows and walls.
 If you’ve created a safety guide, you can print that out as well and put it in high-traffic areas like the check-in or lounges.